kokkos/kokkos-fft/README.md

 KokkosFFT implements local interfaces Kokkos and de facto standard FFT libraries, including fftw, cufft and hipfft.
 "Local" means not using MPI, or running within a single MPI process without knowing about MPI.
-We are inclined to implement the numpy FFT interfaces based on Kokkos.
+We are inclined to implement the [numpy.fft](https://numpy.org/doc/stable/reference/routines.fft.html) interfaces based on [Kokkos](https://github.com/kokkos/kokkos).
-Here is the example for 1D case in python and KokkosFFT.
+A key concept is that "As easy as numpy, as fast as vendor libraries".
+Accordingly, our APIs follow the APIs by [numpy.fft](https://numpy.org/doc/stable/reference/routines.fft.html) with minor differences.
+If something is wrong with runtime values, it will raise runtime errors.
+Here is the example for 1D real to complex transform with ```rfft``` in python and KokkosFFT.
 ```python3
 import numpy as np
 x = np.random.rand(4)